 - 1 tablespoon vanilla extract

-- 4-6 tablespoons very cold milk
+- 4-6 tablespoons very cold milk or cream

 - 8-9 cups Powdered Sugar

 - In a large mixing bowl, cream the butters and shortening until smooth, about 3-5 minutes

 - Add vanilla and milk (or cream) together

 - Gradually add 4-5 cups of powdered sugar

 - Alternating with a couple tablespoons of milk